 (c) If an employer requires an employee to provide reasonable written documentation in accordance with subdivision (a) of this section, the employee shall be allowed a minimum of seven days from the date he or she returns to work to obtain such documentation.
 Unless otherwise required by law, an employer must not require an employee to submit such documentation before returning to work.
 If an employer requests or requires documentation for sick time or paid prenatal leave and the licensed health care provider charges the employee a fee for the provision of such documentation, such employer shall reimburse the employee for such fee.
-If an employer requests or requires documentation for safe time, such employer shall reimburse an employee for all reasonable costs or expenses incurred for the purpose of obtaining such documentation for the employer.
+If an employee for all reasonable costs or expenses incurred for the purpose of obtaining such documentation for the employer.